iron-io/docs/mq/workers/celery/index.md

 [Celery](http://celeryproject.org/) is a task queue for Python.
 Originally developed as part of the [Django](https://www.djangoproject.com/) framework, it was split off into its own project and has quickly become the standard for task processing in Python.

-Celery supports multiple technologies for it's queue broker including RabbitMQ, Redis and IronMQ.
+Celery supports multiple technologies for its queue broker including RabbitMQ, Redis, and IronMQ.
 There are many advantages to choosing IronMQ over the others.
 To name a few:

 1. Instant high availability